2013 America's Cup: Cost reduction

-Despite these measures the cost of mounting a competitive challenge exceeds US$100 million.
+The 2013 protocol included measures to reduce competition costs in an effort to attract more challengers.
+These included the introduction of no-sail periods to limit on-water training, as well as limits to the amount of equipment (including boats) which teams could field.
+Boats were not allowed to be launched prior to July 1, 2012, and could only be sailed for limited windows in the run-up to the Cup.
+Crew sizes were also limited to 11 sailors.
+However, the cost of a competitive challenge remained high, with estimates placing it in excess of US$100 million.

 Youth America's Cup

-In addition to using the AC45 catamarans for the initial world series races they are used in the nationality-based 'Youth America's Cup' (YAC).
-The smaller scaled down AC45 version of the AC72 with similar characteristics to the AC72 enables younger competition sailors to master the techniques used to sail this style of catamaran before they progress to the AC72 boats.
+Alongside the initial world series races, the AC45 class boats were used in the nationality-based 'Youth America's Cup', allowing younger sailors to familiarise themselves with the technology used before moving to the larger AC72.
 The YAC began in 2013, when both first and second places were taken by New Zealand entries.
 The winning team included Peter Burling, Blair Tuke, Jono Spurdle, Sam Meech, Andy Maloney, Jason Saunders and Guy Endean.

 Venue

-On July 8, 2010, Oracle Team USA announced that San Francisco was "the only city in the USA under consideration to host the 34th America's Cup” match.
+Reliable wind and weather patterns were a key consideration in deciding a host city, in order to allow guaranteed racing in line with pre-published television schedules and reduce the risk of the postponements which had caused issues at the 2010 event.
+Cities including San Francisco, San Diego, Newport and Long Beach were considered earlier as possible venues for this event.
+On July 8, 2010, Oracle Team USA announced that San Francisco was "the only city in the USA under consideration to host the 34th America's Cup" match.
 At the time, KGO-TV and Gazzetta dello Sport, an Italian sports newspaper, reported that Rome-Fiumicino, Italy was challenging San Francisco to host the event.
-Oracle Team USA confirmed that San Diego, Newport and Long Beach were considered earlier as possible venues for this event.

-A key parameter in deciding the venue was reliability of the wind and weather patterns so that pre-published television schedules would be virtually guaranteed to show racing rather than suffering endless postponements which was a significant problem for TV audiences watching the 2010 America's Cup.
-In early December 2010, BMW Oracle Racing became concerned that a full and final agreement with San Francisco would not be completed in time to comply with the requirement to announce the location of the cup venue on December 31, 2010.
-As a result, negotiations were activated with Newport, Rhode Island, as a potential venue for the cup.
+In early December 2010, BMW Oracle Racing became concerned that a full and final agreement with San Francisco would not be completed in time to announce the host by the end of the year, warning the city that they were at risk of losing the hosting rights and reopening negotiations with Newport as a potential alternative venue for the cup.
 However, on December 31 San Francisco was officially awarded the right to host the 2013 America's Cup.